Kurukshetra (2008 film)

 Kurukshetra is a 2008 Indian Malayalam language war film written and directed by Major Ravi.
 It is a sequel to the 2006 film Keerthi Chakra and the second installment in the Major Mahadevan film series, with Mohanlal reprising his role as Colonel Mahadevan The film is based on the Kargil conflict of 1999 between India and Pakistan.
 The political situation of the conflict is portrayed from an Indian perspective.

 The film was released on October 28 coinciding with Diwali.
 It was a box office success and was one of the highest-grossing Malayalam films of the year.
-The third film in the series Kandahar was released in 2010 and the fourth film 1971: Beyond Borders was released in 2017.
+The third film in the series, Kandahar, was released in 2010 and the fourth, 1971: Beyond Borders, in 2017.

 Plot

 The story revolves around the 1999 Kargil War between India and Pakistan.
 It revolves around the Battle of Tololing between Indian Army Colonel Mahadevan and Pakistani Army Colonel Chengiz.
 In the climax, India wins the war and Mahadevan kills Chengiz and avenges the brutal murder of many Indian soldiers.